RyanLeeLY/TinyPart/README.md

 #import "TinyPart.h"

 @implementation TestRouter
-TPROUTER_AUTO_REGISTER  // 自动注册路由
+TPROUTER_AUTO_REGISTER  // Router will be registered in "+load" method

-// APP身份验证，需要实现TPMediatorDelegate中的身份验证回调
+// Authentication required in APP.
+You also need to implement TPMediatorDelegate's method.
 TPRouter_AUTH_REQUIRE(@"action1", @"action2")

 TPROUTER_METHOD_EXPORT(action1, {